-B. Responsibilities
+B. Responsibilities and Accountability

-3.16 All DDSB community members have a responsibility to treat other DDSB community members with dignity and respect and to not violate this policy.
+- 3.16 All DDSB community members have a responsibility to contribute to and support safe, welcoming, equitable, respectful, accessible and inclusive learning and working environments and to: - a) Treat other DDSB community members with dignity and respect; and - b) Not violate this policy and the Code of Conduct for Students.